 This is where it gets interesting.
 With the machine running, SLOWLY pour the water and oil through the spout in the lid of the food processor.

 Let the machine continue to spin a few more times after the water is completely added.
-The dough will likely be way too wet at this point, and the machine may sound like it’s about to have a heart attack.
+The dough will likely be way too wet at this point, and the food processor may sound like it’s about to have a heart attack.
 That’s a good time to turn it off.

 Take off the lid and add a little more flour, about a quarter or half cup at a time, spinning it around after each addition.